viafintech/Barzahlen-Ruby/README.md

 ### Update Slip

 For updating a slip, a hash has to be supplied as mentioned prior in the slip section.
-It is important to only supply the mandatory values and the values which need to change.
-Supplying `nil` or `null` will set the variable to `null` on our systems.

-Also keep in mind that if you change e-mail or the telephone number, an e-mail is send out or it could be possible that it triggers a resend of a text message.

 For a full list of all variables and their constraints please read the [Barzahlen Api v2 update slip documentation][api_documentation_update].